There are a number of reasons why people seek Osteopathic care :

 A bit about the profession :

 A.T Still founded Osteopathy in the late 1800's, based on principles relating to the body being a functional unit with the ability to self regulate and self correct, if given the right environment to operate in.
 Over the years, Osteopaths have maintained these early principles but we now have a growing scientific base which we can draw on to enhance the reasoning behind our diagnosis and inform our chosen treatment.

 People often ask "what does an Osteopath do?"
-It is a question which isn't easily answered, as there is no easy way to describe the profession as a whole.
+The answer is often varied, depending on who you are asking or referring to.
 There are Osteopaths who prefer to approach the body from a structural point of view, focussing on spinal and peripheral joint movement, muscle health, biomechanics and posture.
 Other areas of osteopathy include cranial and visceral osteopathy, both of which can be helpful in managing various health complaints or issues.
 Cranial osteopathy can be particularly helpful for infants in managing ongoing issues from childbirth.
-Many Osteopaths will combine all of the mentioned techniques, depending on their preferred method of treatment.
+Many Osteopaths will combine all of the mentioned techniques, depending on the needs of the client.

 A large part of an Osteopath's training involves being able to diagnose and identify what is causing your symptoms.
 Accurate diagnosis is vital in your management and recovery.
 Symptoms and examination can sometimes reveal a more serious health issue, in which your Osteopath will refer you down the appropriate channel.